 Visit Browser Sandbox: http://www.spoon.net/Browsers/

-with this tool, you will be able to check the compatibility of your web design with the Mac OS X web browsers.
-You just need to input the URL if your website and you will be provided with the screenshots.
-However, you can also subscribe for the paid services to get better features.
+With this tool, you will be able to check the compatibility of your web design with the Mac OS X web browsers.
+You just need to input the URL of your website, and you will be provided with the screenshots.
+However, you can also subscribe to paid services to get better features.

 Visit Browsrcamp: http://www.browsrcamp.com/

-this is a web-hosted service that enables the web designers to test their designs with numerous operating systems and browsers.
-A measurement tool and zoom function has been embedded like guides and rules, and you can rapidly move to the particular area of the screenshots.
+This is a web-hosted service that enables web designers to test their designs with numerous operating systems and browsers.
+A measurement tool and zoom function have been embedded like guides and rules, and you can rapidly move to a particular area of the screenshots.
 You can easily edit, customize, or integrate the combination of various browsers during the test.

 Visit Adobe BrowserLab: https://browserlab.adobe.com/en-us/index.html

-this is a browser compatibility tester which has free access and is particularly designed for Internet Explorer.
-With this, you can monitor how a particular web design is rendering with different IE versions.
+This is a browser compatibility tester that has free access and is particularly designed for Internet Explorer.
+With this, you can monitor how a particular web design is rendered with different IE versions.
 You can fix the errors that can occur with different IE versions.